aspose-html-cloud/aspose-html-cloud-dotnet/Aspose.HTML-Cloud/readme.txt

 ------------------------

 * Conversion of HTML document into various formats; PDF, XPS document formats and JPEG, PNG, BMP, TIFF raster graphics formats are supported
-* Conversion of MHTML document into the same formats that are supported for HTML
+* Conversion of ePUB or MHTML document into the same formats that are supported for HTML
 * Translation of HTML document between various human languages; the following language pairs are currently supported:
 - English to German
 - English to French